TheHeroBrine422/parkingLotAppIgnite/backend/README.md

 3. convert all responses to json
 4. session expiration
 5. multiple session tokens
-6. Do more parameter checking in things that do writes (checking license plate is only 6 characters alphanumberic, and similar.)
 7. make testing software
 8. add extra checks for db errors.
 9. maybe remove console.logs - probably need some kind of logging.